april9288/deploying_on_github/README.md

 > Edit "script" property on the package.json

-Add 3 more scripts here. "build", "deploy", "publish" "build" will create your static file in production mode "deploy" will use the "gh-pages" package to create a github branch in your repo.
-And actually push your static files to the branch.
+Add 3 more scripts here. "build", "deploy", "publish"
+* "build" will create minimized static files by webpack in production mode.
+* "deploy" will use the "gh-pages" package to create a github branch in your repo.
+And automatically push the static files to the branch for you.
-"publish" will just run "build" and "deploy" sequentially.
+* "publish" will just run "build" and "deploy" sequentially.
 ```
   "scripts": {
   	...